RJ

 Yes.
 At NationsOptics you can order progressive lenses online by entering your SPH, CYL, AXIS, ADD and PD values accurately.
 Every single order is personally verified by certified optician Rahul Jain before your lenses are cut and fitted to your chosen frame.

-The soft blur on the outer edges of progressive lenses is a natural optical characteristic of the progressive design — it occurs because the power gradation requires some peripheral distortion to achieve the seamless zone transition.
+The soft blur on the outer edges of progressive lenses is a natural optical characteristic of the progressive design — it occurs because the power gradation requires some peripheral distortion.
 This is present in all progressive lenses to varying degrees.
 Most users stop noticing it completely within the first week of wear.

 Yes, absolutely.
 Many patients switch from bifocals to progressives with great success.
-The adjustment period is typically slightly longer for those previously used to bifocals — allow 7 to 14 days for full adaptation.
+The adjustment period is typically slightly longer — allow 7 to 14 days for full adaptation.
 The results, particularly for computer use and cosmetic appearance, are well worth the transition.

 Yes.
 NationsOptics offers progressive lenses starting from ₹499 with free pan-India shipping.
 Every order is personally verified by certified optician Rahul Jain to ensure your lenses are crafted accurately to your prescription.